vivekascoder/vivekascoder.github.io/content/posts/create-a-token-on-aptos-using-move.md

 ...
 ```

 Neat and simple.
-Let's move to the next step that allows admin to mint some tokens to an address.
+Let's move to the next step which allows the admin to mint some tokens to an address.

 ```move
 ...